-RULE 12.3 - COURT POLICY
+RULE 12.3 COURT POLICY

 The court recognizes that jury duty should not impose an undue hardship.
 It is the court's policy to allow a prospective juror the opportunity to request a one-time postponement at the time he or she receives the first summons.
 He or she must submit a written statement, prior to the commencement of his or her service, to the deputy jury commissioner stating specifically the need for the postponement.
 The requesting juror should indicate a date when he or she would be able to serve; if no date is given, it will be to the deputy jury commissioner's discretion to reschedule, if a postponement is granted.
 The deputy jury commissioner will consider the request from a totality of the circumstances.
 The deputy jury commissioner will contact the prospective juror within a reasonable period of time only if the request is denied.
 The request must be denied if the request is received after the commencement of the prospective juror's summoned period.
-The deputy jury commissioner is not obligated to grant postponement on the basis of inconvenience.
+The deputy jury commissioner may consider inconvenience to a juror or an employer when deciding whether to allow postponement, but the deputy jury commissioner is not obligated to grant postponement on the basis of inconvenience.

-RULE 12.4 - LENGTH OF JUROR SERVICE
+RULE 12.4 LENGTH OF JUROR SERVICE